Get started on a graduate degree while still an undergraduate!

 - A 3.25 grade point average for completed undergraduate coursework.
 The courses that will apply to the graduate degree must be 3.0 or better.

-- Approval of the Horticulture Graduate Program Coordinator.
+- Approval of the Horticulture Chair of Graduate Program.

 Application Process and Timeline